-The account of human life described and, at times, advocated throughout the Bible is a radically different vision from political philosophy offered to us in the writings of Plato and Aristotle.
+The account of human life offered in the Bible is radically different from the writings of Plato and Aristotle in classical antiquity.

 In the Bible, an infinitely distant God creates the world and then places humans in it.
 He is an artisan and a poet -He speaks life into existence.
 However, the account of His creation was not witnessed by any living human, but there is an anonymous narrator who reveals His story of creation through revealed scripture (tradition holds this narrator to be Moses).
 God’s initial intent for the humans is that they be immortal yet blissfully ignorant denizens of the Garden of Eden, but they disobey the one law laid down by God: not to eat the fruit of the Tree of Knowledge of Good and Evil.
 Initially, humans are unsatisfied to live according to mere need (as the Marxists claim) nor by pure Epicurean self-interest (as the modern followers of Adam Smith claim).
 This dissatisfaction points to human desire to know good and evil.
 After they disobey God, their eyes become opened, just as the cunning serpent had suggested.
 God banishes the humans and their new knowledge from the Garden of Eden, never to return again.
 God is disappointed and resentful of the humans desire for knowledge.
 As further evidence of this, God punishes the human offspring; Cain for killing his brother Abel out of jealousy.
 Abel is a shepherd and a nomad, and God approves of his sacrifice, while Cain is a settled farmer who works the land and whose seed becomes that of the creators -musicians, builders of cities, and other human crafts.
 However, the human genealogy of his brother Seth (born after Abel’s murder) is what carries the human race through Noah, and they are mainly a people who “walk with God” (Genesis 5:24).
 God prefers that humans have unsettled, uncomfortable, and nomadic life.
 He is skeptical of human greatness, autonomy, and knowledge.
 The Bible calls for “righteousness” rather than “civilization.”